 - Add credentials by specifying a friendly Label, Access Key ID, and Secret Access Key.

-- Select Google Cloud Storage in the Provider dropdown menu.
+- Select Cloud Storage in the Provider drop-down list.

 - Click Add S3 Credentials.